A thorough resource allocation plan is the essence of project management for every successful project.

 The first step of building a sound resource allocation strategy is to understand the project scope.
-Try to know more about the final goal, project size, duration, budget, etc. to understand what resources the project will need and for what period.
+Try to know more about the final goal, project size, duration, and budget.
+This will help to understand what resources the project will need and for what period.

 Pro Tip - Thoroughly understanding the scope of your project can help you build a sound and robust foundation for your resource allocation plan.